Hurricane Irma slams into Caribbean as Florida awaits storm

 "The wind was so intense.
 Trees and roofs flying," he said.

-He posted a video on Twitter showing mangled patio and roofing scattered all around him.
+He posted a video on Twitter showing mangled patio and roofing scattered all around.

-"Heavy roof damage and flooding as well.
-The wind was unbelievable," he said.

 In San Juan, CNN's Leyla Santiago said 900,000 customers are without power after strong winds hit the island.
 There were no immediate reports of injuries in the US territory of about 3.4 million people.

-Irma destroyed buildings in several islands, including the French-administered portion of St. Martin, an island of about 75,000 people.
+Irma destroyed buildings in several islands, including the French-administered portion of St. Martin, an island of 75,000 people.

-Roughly small islands such as Antigua and Barbuda, Guadeloupe, and St. Kitts and Nevis were pounded by hurricane conditions.
-Guadeloupe has about 405,000 residents while the rest have about 264,400 people combined.
+Islands such as Antigua and Barbuda, Guadeloupe, and St. Kitts and Nevis were pounded by hurricane conditions.
+Guadeloupe has about 405,000 residents while the rest have a combined 264,400 people.

 Are you affected by Irma?
 Text, iMessage or WhatsApp your videos, photos and stories to CNN: +1 347-322-0415.